I measured the time it took to complete a TLS handshake using Rustls and OpenSSL with nginx, and it was more than twice as fast.

 Conclusion

-I incorporated Rustls into nginx and investigated its advantages over OpenSSL.
+I embedded Rustls into nginx and investigated its advantages over OpenSSL.

-As the benchmark results show, Rustls outperforms in every metric, with p99 being more than twice as fast.
+As the benchmark results show, Rustls outperforms in every metric, achieving more than twice the speedup on p99.